ska-telescope/ska-tango-testing/docs/src/guide/integration/advanced_use_cases.rst

 Custom predicate (``custom_matcher``)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are aware that sometimes event matching and comparisons
-are not trivial and that in some cases
+We are aware that sometimes event matching and comparisons are not trivial and
-a simple `==` check between an expected value and an event value is not
+that in some cases a simple `==` check between an expected value and an event
-enough.
-For example, maybe you are dealing
-with a complex attribute internal structure
+value is not enough.
+For example, you may be dealing with a complex attribute
-(e.g., a composed tuple of things) and you
+internal structure (e.g., a composed tuple of things) and you want to check
-want to check only a part of it.
-Or maybe, you want to make some type
+only a part of it.
+Or perhaps you want to make some type checking and casting
-checking and casting before performing the comparison (e.g., you want to
+before performing the comparison (e.g., you want to check an attribute value
-check an attribute value is valid JSON and then parse it and compare it
-with a ground truth value).
-Or also maybe, you just have a numeric value
+is valid JSON and then parse it and compare it with a ground truth value).
+Or
-and you want to check it fits in a certain range.
+maybe you just have a numeric value and you want to check it fits in a certain
+range.

 To address these cases easily, you can use the ``custom_matcher`` parameter
 to define a further condition that must be satisfied by the event to make